PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Introduction

 \section{Introduction}

-Numerical simulation is a cornerstone of scientific and engineering research, providing essential insights into complex physical phenomena across a wide range of domains—including earth and environmental sciences~\cite{brotzge2023challenges}, life sciences and medicine~\cite{viceconti2016virtual}, finance and economics~\cite{samanidou2007agent}, and industrial engineering~\cite{zienkiewicz2005finite, press2007numerical, zienkiewicz1971finite}.
-These simulations rely on solving partial differential equations (PDEs) using space and time discretization and numerical methods, typically implemented in large-scale computational solvers.
-While accurate, these simulations are often computationally intensive, with a single high-fidelity run potentially requiring several hours or days.
-Many practical scenarios demand solving the same physical model across a wide range of settings—such as in design exploration, optimization, real-time simulation, and uncertainty quantification.
-In such many-query contexts, reliance on costly simulations becomes impractical.
-To address this, a broad spectrum of surrogate modeling techniques has been proposed to approximate simulation outputs at a fraction of the computational cost.
+Numerical simulation is central to scientific and engineering research, providing insights into complex physical phenomena across many domains~\cite{zienkiewicz1971finite, zienkiewicz2005finite, press2007numerical, samanidou2007agent, viceconti2016virtual, brotzge2023challenges}.
+These simulations typically rely on solving partial differential equations using large-scale numerical solvers, and are often computationally expensive, with single high-fidelity runs requiring hours or days.
+In many-query settings such as design exploration, optimization, or uncertainty quantification, this cost becomes prohibitive.
+Surrogate modeling techniques have therefore been developed to approximate simulation outputs at a fraction of the cost.

 Classical surrogate models perform non-linear regression over parametric spaces using statistical learning techniques, such as polynomial regression, nearest neighbors, support vector machines, random forests~\cite{breiman2001random}, and Gaussian processes~\cite{williams2006gaussian}.
 These models are widely supported by software libraries such as UQLab~\cite{uqlab}, OpenTURNS~\cite{openturns}, Dakota~\cite{dakota2024} and Lagun~\cite{lagun}.
 However, they are typically restricted to low-dimensional, tabular parameter spaces and cannot be directly used in more complex simulation setups.
-In contrast, many modern applications involve richer input configurations, including unstructured geometries, spatially varying fields, and complex boundary or material conditions.
+In contrast, many modern applications involve richer input configurations, including unstructured meshes, spatially varying fields, and complex boundary or material conditions.
 These settings require learning from heterogeneous, high-dimensional data with nonparametric variability.